juucustodio/xamarin-docs.pt-br/docs/essentials/geolocation.md

 ## <a name="geolocation-accuracy"></a>Precisão de localização geográfica

-A tabela a seguir descreve a precisão por plataforma
+A tabela a seguir descreve a precisão por plataforma:

 ### <a name="lowest"></a>O menor